maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Each :doc:`../pythonApi/scheduleManager` requires its own :doc:`../pythonApi/tasklet`, this is commonly referred to as the Main :doc:`../pythonApi/tasklet`. (see :doc:`../guides/theMainTasklet`).

-From a memory design point of view Main Tasklets are special in that they **do not** hold a strong reference to their associated :doc:`../pythonApi/scheduleManager`.

-This is because the :doc:`../pythonApi/scheduleManager` holds a strong reference to its Main tasklet and that would produce a circular dependancy.
+The :doc:`../pythonApi/scheduleManager` will hold a strong reference to any :doc:`../pythonApi/tasklet` added to its runnables queue.
+These will be released when removed from the queue.

 It is possible to request a strong reference to a :doc:`../pythonApi/scheduleManager` via :py:func:`scheduler.get_schedule_manager`.

-However, there is no need to hold a strong reference to the schedule manager, as one is held internally by the `PyThreadState <https://docs.python.org/3/c-api/init.html#c.PyThreadState_GetDict>` when a :doc:`../pythonApi/scheduleManager` is created.
+However, there is no need to hold a strong reference to the schedule manager, as one is held internally by the `PyThreadState <https://docs.python.org/3/c-api/init.html#c.PyThreadState_GetDict>`_ when a :doc:`../pythonApi/scheduleManager` is created.

 When the thread dies or ends, this strong reference is released and the :doc:`../pythonApi/scheduleManager` will be destroyed if no other strong references to it exist on another thread.

 In a multithreaded environment, holding a strong reference to another thread's :doc:`../pythonApi/scheduleManager` will naturally prevent the :doc:`../pythonApi/scheduleManager` auto cleanup once that thread has ended.

-The :doc:`../pythonApi/scheduleManager` will hold a strong reference to any :doc:`../pythonApi/tasklet` added to its runnables queue.
-These will be released when removed from the queue.
+When a thread with a :doc:`../pythonApi/scheduleManager` finishes, each :doc:`../pythonApi/tasklet` associated with the thread's :doc:`../pythonApi/scheduleManager` will be killed.
+This is also true for Tasklets blocked on a :doc:`../pythonApi/channel`.

 Tasklets (Non Main)